 Since the year or two before my first book came out, I’ve had the pleasure of meeting and getting to know dozens of writers.
 The path each has followed to become a published author is fascinating.
 Though similarities abound, every story is different.

 My love for writing started as soon as I could hold a pen.
 Long before I knew my alphabet or numbers, I filled page after page with tiny circles.
 Those early scribbles were more likely to have been chatty letters to my Aunt Toodles or early journal entries than made-up stories or notes for a memoir.

-My day job in academia involves a lot of writing, ranging from bits for newsletters and county papers to consumer fact sheets, grant proposals, and academic journal articles.
-Peer reviewers and editors often pointed out grammatical issues which, over time, I corrected.
-But more than anything, writing in academia taught me to be precise and concise with my language.
+I’m retired now, but my day job in academia involved a lot of writing, ranging from bits for newsletters and county newspapers to consumer fact sheets, grant proposals, and journal articles.
+I learned a lot from peer reviewers and editors who often pointed out grammatical issues.
+Writing in academia taught me to be precise and concise.

-In 1998, I moved to Athens, Georgia–the Classic City for an extension position at the University of Georgia.
-It gets a wee bit hot in the summer, but what passes for winter down here more than makes up for any discomfort the rest of the year.
+I live in beautiful Athens, Georgia with Toodles, my diabetic long-haired chihuahua.
+Summers are a wee bit hot, but what passes for winter here more than makes up for any discomfort the rest of the year.
 I’ve never been a fan of cold weather.

 Thanks for popping in and for spending some of your precious time getting to know me.
 I appreciate it, really.
 Let me hear from you.
 Comment on posts or send an email to mrupured@.
 I’d love to hear from you.